tatumio/tatum-php/docs/Api/EthereumApi.md

 Broadcast signed Ethereum transaction

-<p><b>2 credits per API call</b></p> <p>Broadcast signed transaction to Ethereum blockchain.
+**2 credits per API call**

+ Broadcast signed transaction to Ethereum blockchain.
 This method is used internally from Tatum KMS or Tatum client libraries.
-It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.</p>
+It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.

 ### Example